 We offer a number of extra-curricular classes for students, after school and during the holidays.
 We run science clubs for Key Stage 3 students as well as STEM clubs and CREST Awards.
-At Key Stage 4 we offer revision support, half term booster days, as well as peer study sessions and our new Quantum Ambassador programme.
+At Key Stage 4 we offer revision support, half term booster days, as well as peer study sessions.
 Following student feedback, we have also introduced a wider range of trips and visits.